 So today I present to you a handful of tips that will give your yard sale experience all the oomph it needs.
 And I want you to then put them into action with me tomorrow, okay?
 OKAY????
 Good.
-Glad to see that you agree with me. (<—– My ex-girlfriend in 6th grade used to write that in every single note she passed to me… And I know that because I just found the box of these notes the other night and found them hilarious to read through :) Ahh young love…)
+Glad to see that you agree with me. (<—– my ex-girlfriend in 6th grade used to write that every single note she passed me… and i know because just found the box of these notes other night them hilarious read through :) ahh young love…)

 How To Be a Yard Sale King

 - Make sure your belly is full, and your bladder empty.
 This is rule #1 outside of rule #2 (what?).
 ‘Cuze the last thing you want to do is be all cranky in the middle of a hot run of sales and have to go home early.
 So you stuff your face full and hit the bathrooms at home before jumping in that car – you feel me?

 - Wake up and go as early as possible.
 Somewhere around 6:30-7:00 is the best (you don’t want to go earlier and piss people off, unless they specifically say “early birds are welcome”), but def. be out your house at 7:30 at the latest.
 Unless you don’t mind other people taking your deals…